Erdos-Projects/spring-2026-financial-fraud-detection/README.md

 - The original Elliptic Bitcoin dataset has transactions as nodes and directed payment flows as edges.
 - Elliptic++ adds address/wallet nodes and multiple edge types, which makes heterogeneous graph models a better fit.
 - All split scripts and training code use temporal splits to reduce leakage.
+- The split and fetch scripts are importable modules, so they can be reused from notebooks or other Python code.